I don’t watch tango championships on YouTube. I listen to interviews with Bankers – and Silicon Valley Founders, and any kind of daring entrepreneur.

 - One which sees you as more than your cash flow.

-So, then, what would a tango education be that was empowering?
+So, then, what would an empowering tango education be like?

 - Doesn’t make you feel hopeless and inferior.